Investment objective

 What’s a covered call ETF?

-ZWB is an excellent option for conservative investors looking for a steady income, moderate volatility and exposure to the Canadian banking sector.
-It’s tax-efficient because the dividends are all coming from Canadian banks.
+ZWB is a great choice for conservative investors who want steady income, moderate risk, and exposure to Canadian banks.
+It’s also tax-efficient since all the dividends come from Canadian banks.

 Please consult our recent post comparing ZWB with other popular High Dividend ETFs in Canada.